-By the time I got back to my room, everything was loaded into the car, and soon we were driving across the causeway again.
-I was still mad at my parents for putting down my friends.
-But, Joey had taught me to avoid confrontation with the parents.
-As soon as we got to the new house and I had unpacked, I told them I was going out, without an explanation.
-I walked down Byrd Road and got on a Coral Gables bus for downtown Miami.
-In less than two hours I was back in South Beach.
-Pete laughed when he opened the door.
+By the time I get back to my room, everything is loaded into the car.
+Soon we were driving across the causeway again.
+I’m still mad at my parents for putting down my friends.
+Joey taught me to avoid confrontation with the parents.
+As soon as we get to the new house, I tell them I’m going out, without an explanation.
+I walk down Byrd Road and get on a Coral Gables bus for downtown Miami.
+In less than two hours I’m back in South Beach.
+Pete laughs when he opens the door.

 “I thought you were history, man.”

 “Not while there’s public transportation.
 Let’s see if we can get that white boy to bring his boat out here.”

 I look up J Mertz in the phonebook.
 Sure enough, I have Dickie on the line in a flash.

 “Dickie, my man.
 It’s Tim from yesterday.
 I’m lounging by the pool here and thought you might like to drive your speedboat over and enjoy the young ladies hereabouts…Of course, we can find Miami Beach Marina; ….
 It’s over on the bay side by 5th Street?…See you in an hour.”